CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 ### Arc Revision

+Let's think a bit more thoroughly about what needs doing for arc revision (I often find putting these things into words helps a lot more than just staring at pseudocode): Arc revision involves accessing the arcs and variables in the problem, checking their domains and values against the accepted pairs in the relevant arc, and then removing any value from its parent domain if it isn't consistent with the arc.
+And all of this is done as part of either an assignment- or a deletion-attempt, meaning there is a current, special variable which is the one we're attempting to manipulate.
+Okay, that (hopefully) makes things clearer!

-Since we're not as lucky to have globally accessible state, in order to revise arcs, we'll need the list of variables, _the list of arcs_, and the current variable.
-We'll also store the list of revised variables (as a `SnocList` to preserve the ordering) so that we can recurse on the list of variables and use it being empty as a termination case.
+Since we're not as lucky as to have globally accessible state, in order to revise arcs, we'll need the list of variables, _the list of arcs_, and the current variable.
+We don't get `ConcurrentModificationException`s in Idris, but it's still good to avoid modifying the list we're iterating over, especially when we ideally want a nice termination condition (like the list being empty).
+So to help with that, we'll store the list of revised variables as a separate _`Snoc`_`List` (to preserve the ordering).

+Let's put all of that into a function declaration!

 ```idris
 fcReviseFutureArcs :  (vars  : List Variable)